American Rebels: How the Hancock, Adams, and Quincy Families Fanned the Flames of Revolution.

 In American Rebels, Sankovitch follows the intertwined lives of John Hancock, John Adams, Josiah Quincy Junior, Abigail Smith Adams, and Dorothy Quincy Hancock, all of whom spent their childhoods in Braintree, Massachusetts.
 How it that such prominent leaders of the American revolution all came from a tiny village?
 The answer is fascinating, complex, inspiring, and largely unexplored — but now American Rebels tells this forgotten history of the American Revolution.

-American Rebels: How the Hancock, Adams, and Quincy Families Fanned the Flames of Revolution, will be published by St. Martin’s Press in March of 2020 and can be pre-ordered.
+American Rebels: How the Hancock, Adams, and Quincy Families Fanned the Flames of Revolution, published by St. Martin’s Press in March of 2020, can be found at fine bookstores everywhere and ordered online.

 To find out more about how and why Sankovitch wrote American Rebels, visit her blog on Medium.